softbrewery/js-jakkel/README.md

 ```

 #### addResource(resourceName, actions)
-Adds a resources the the list of resources.
+Adds a resources to the resources.
 Actions are optional but can be used to have more control.
 - The `resourceName` argument is of type String.
 - The `actions` argument is optional and of type String or Array.
 - Returns true if succeeded.